 Did you know there are fairies living in secret right here in the Bay Area?
-I know what you’re thinking: geez, even fairies are moving here now!
+We know what you’re thinking: geez, even fairies are moving here now!
 But these mythical creatures are here to spread enchantment and joy to children and adults alike.
 They are not here to overbid on real estate and spew app ideas to venture capitalists.
 In fact, they all live in modest homes and most people don’t even notice they’ve taken up residence right under a tree, curb, or even on buildings.
-But RedTri has found some of the best fairy lairs in the Bay Area, so sharpen those eyes and get ready to go on a fairy hunt with the kids!
+We’ve found some of the best fairy lairs in the Bay Area, so sharpen those eyes and get ready to go on a fairy hunt with the kids!

 Before you flutter off, here are some tips to get ready: grab a bag of fairy pearls to leave for the fairies (marbles, rocks, glass beads), a magic wand (because Tinkerbell has one) and dust off the fairy wings (the pair you bought for Halloween but always seem appear on your child for ordinary occasions like grocery shopping and school) and let your imagination lead the way.